86Box/docs/settings/peripherals.rst

 HD Controller
 -------------

 Hard disk drive controller card to emulate.
 Only cards supported by the machine's expansion buses will be listed.
 MFM, RLL, ESDI and IDE controllers are available.
-Selecting an IDE controller is not needed for machines with onboard IDE.
+Selecting an IDE controller is not required for machines with onboard IDE.

 The *Configure* button opens a new window with settings specific to the selected controller card, such as the BIOS option ROM address.

 FD Controller
 -------------

 Floppy disk drive controller card to emulate.
-Selecting a controller is not needed, unless you wish to use the DTK controllers for adding high-density 1.44M floppy support to XT machines.
+Selecting a controller is not required, unless you wish to use the DTK controllers for adding high-density 1.44M floppy support to XT machines.

 The BIOS option ROM address used by the selected controller can be configured through the *Settings* button.